Paramedics in Canada: Emergency medical responder (EMR)

 This is a level of practice recognized under the National Occupational Competency Profile and the Paramedic Association of Canada.
 EMRs staff rural ambulance stations, patient transfer services, community medical event coverage, industrial ambulances, university campus response teams, or mobile treatment centres.
 For many small communities, without this level of certification, the operation of a much-needed rural and remote community ambulance services might not be as feasible.
 EMRs working as first responders in fire departments, police departments and institutions across Canada contribute an important role in the chain of survival.
 It is a level of practice focused primarily on life saving methods and is generally consistent with fewer acts beyond advanced first-aid.
 The EMR's scope of practices include oxygen administration, oropharyngeal and nasopharyngeal airway adjuncts, the use and interpretation of a pulse oximeter, use and interpretation of a glucometer, blood pressure assessment by auscultation and palpation, chest auscultation, oropharyngeal airway suctioning, administration of the following oral, sublingual or inhaled medications: anti-anginal, anti-hypoglycemic agent, analgesia, platelet inhibitors (including nitroglycerin, glucose, nitrous oxide, acetylsalicylic acid, salbutamol, intravenous lines without medications or blood products).
 EMRs may administer naloxone and epinephrine by generally an auto-injector.

+Canadian Armed Forces Combat Medics possess this certification, with additional knowledge relating to working in a combat environment, and in surgical assistance.

 Primary care paramedic (PCP)

 Primary care paramedics (PCPs) are the entry level of paramedic practice across Canada.
 The scope of practice includes performing semi-automated external defibrillation, manual defibrillation, oxygen administration, ETCO2 monitoring, supraglottic airways, vascular access, cardiac monitoring such as Lead 2 interpretation and 12 Lead acquisition and interpretation, and administration of Symptom Relief Medications for a variety of emergency medical conditions (these include epinephrine, salbutamol, aspirin, nitroglycerine, naloxone, dextrose, glucagon, gravol, ketorolac, ibuprofen, acetaminophen, benadryl).
 PCPs may also receive additional authorization in order to perform certain skills that are normally in the scope of practice of ACPs.
 In some provinces PCP are able to provide pharmacological pain relief for various conditions using narcotics like Fentanyl.
-PCP scope also has medics carry Benodiazepines used in treating various conditions like Lorazepam and Midazolam.
+PCP scope also has medics carry Benzodiazepines used in treating various conditions like Lorazepam and Midazolam.